Select

 } Variants

-<Select options={options} size="md" placeholder="Medium" />
+<Select options={options} density="default" placeholder="Default density" />

-<Select options={options} size="lg" placeholder="Large" /> Examples
+<Select options={options} density="compact" placeholder="Compact density" /> Examples

 With Label